Tyrrrz/Tyrrrz.me/data/blog/expression-trees/Post.md

 }
 ```

-In all of these approaches we're relying on static constructors to initialize the properties in a lazy and thread-safe manner.
+In all these approaches we're relying on static constructors to initialize the properties in a lazy and thread-safe manner.
 This ensures that all of the heavy-lifting happens only once, the first time the members of these classes are accessed.

-Now let's pit all of these techniques against each other and compare their performance using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):
+Now let's pit these techniques against each other and compare their performance using [Benchmark.NET](https://github.com/dotnet/BenchmarkDotNet):

 ```csharp
 public class Benchmarks